 Please do not hesitate to contact us for further possibilities with respect to dimensions and weight of the contaminated parts.

-This thermal cleaning technique has found its application for already a number of years in a multiple number of industries and is mainly known as an efficient technique for paint stripping through refining this technology.
-It has become possible through refining this technology to use the pyrolysis oven for elimation of bigger amounts of contamination with specific thermal properties (for instance specific polymers)
+The thermal cleaning technique has already been in use in many industries for a number of years.
+It is mainly known as an effective paint stripping technique.
+By refining this technology, it is now possible to use the pyrolysis oven to eliminate larger amounts of contamination using specific thermal settings (e.g. for specific polymers)

-During the pyrolysis process – which will take place under anoxic conditions (max +/- 9 %) – and at temperatures between +390°C and +450°C, organic materials will be decomposed into smaller components.
-This decomposition results in the formation of pyrolysis gases which are partially converted in water and CO2 vapor.
-The energy produced is then used in a further cracking process of the remaining organic components.
-The remainder of pyrolysis gases is finally incinerated at temperatures between 800 C and 1000 C to accurately control the emission process.
+During the pyrolysis process – which takes place under anoxic conditions (max +/- 9 %) – and at temperatures between +390°C and +450°C, organic materials are decomposed into smaller components.
+This decomposition creates pyrolysis gases which are partially converted into water and CO2 vapor.
+The energy produced is then used in a further cracking process performed on the remaining organic components.
+The remainder of the pyrolysis gases is finally incinerated at temperatures between 800° C and 1000° C to accurately control the emission process.

-A standard pyrolysis process will take approximately 12 hours (including heating and cooling down time) but can be prolonged in function of the quantity and/or the nature of the contamination.
-By simultaneously using a number of thermocouples the temperature of the parts can be registered exactly during the pyrolysis process in order to control the allowed maximum temperature of the parts.
+The standard pyrolysis process takes approximately 12 hours (including heating and cooling down times) but can be prolonged depending on the quantity and/or the nature of the contamination.
+By simultaneously using a number of thermocouples, the temperature of the parts can be recorded with a high degree of precision during the pyrolysis process in order to control the maximum allowed temperature of the parts.